Gold Medal - 2019 Michigan Wine Competition

 - Chipotle enchiladas

-- Best pairing veggies: sautéed cabbage, roasted root veggies and potatoes, Brussel sprouts, mushrooms, chipotle
+- Best pairing veggies: sautéed cabbage, roasted root veggies, potatoes, bell peppers, mushrooms, chipotle

 Winemaking techniques

 Head Winemaker Brian Hosmer and his talented cellar team artfully craft our sustainably-grown fruit into an array of wines to charm every palate.
-Our Proprietor's Reserve Pinot Noir ages in 100% French oak, including 43% new oak, where it spent a minimum of 11 months before being racked, blended, and bottled.
+This wine ages in 100% French oak, including 43% new oak, where it spent a minimum of 11 months before being racked, blended, and bottled.

 Aging Potential